-- UNIX System V-style run-level scripts To have your system services (daemon processes) start up and shut down in an organized way, Fedora and RHEL use the UNIX System V mechanism for starting and stopping services.
+- UNIX System V-style run-level scripts To have your system services (daemon processes) start up and shut down in an organized way, Fedora and RHEL support the UNIX System V mechanism for starting and stopping services.
 Shell scripts (that are easy to read and change) are contained in subdirectories of /etc. When the run level changes, such as when the system boots up or you change to single-user mode, messages tell you whether each service started correctly or failed to execute properly.
-Chapter 12 describes how to use runlevel scripts. - Desktop environments (GNOME and KDE) To make it easier to use Linux, Fedora and RHEL come packaged with the GNOME and KDE desktop environments.
+Chapter 12 describes how to use runlevel scripts and how these services are evolving away from System V scripts - Desktop environments (GNOME and KDE) To make it easier to use Linux, Fedora and RHEL come packaged with the GNOME and KDE desktop environments.
 GNOME is installed by default and offers some nice features that include drag-and-drop protocols and tools for configuring the desktop look and feel.
-KDE is another popular desktop manager that includes a wide range of tools tailored for the KDE environment, such as the KDE Control Center for configuring the desktop.
-You can try out separate Fedora 8 live CDs for GNOME and KDE, and then install software from those CDs directly to your hard disk. - GUI Administration tools There are some helpful configuration tools for setting up some of the trickier tasks in Linux.
+KDE is another popular desktop manager that includes a wide range of tools tailored for the KDE environment, such as the Konqueror Web browser.
+You can try out separate Fedora live CDs for GNOME and KDE, and then install software from those CDs directly to your hard disk.
+(This book includes the KDE live CD.) - GUI Administration tools There are some helpful configuration tools for setting up some of the trickier tasks in Linux.
 Several different GUI tools provide a graphical, form-driven interface for configuring networking, users, file systems, security and initialization services.
 Instead of creating obtuse command lines or having to create tricky configuration files, these graphical tools can set up those files automatically.
-(Prior to Fedora Core 2, many of these GUI administration tools were launched from commands that began with redhat-config-.
-Now, those commands have been renamed to start with system-config-.)